 Who is your intellectual crush?

 “Anat Shenker-Osorio.
-She looks at language and metaphors.
-Her work is eye-opening because it makes us focus on the language we use every day to describe complex social institutions — like the economy.
-For example, if we talk about a ‘sick economy’ or ‘trickle-down economics,’ we are inherently constructing the economy as its own force, when in fact people make decisions that create economic effects.
-If we talk about ‘how the economy is being driven’ or how ‘the economy is off-course,’ we’re making it clear that people can correct the imbalances we see.
-I love her work because it’s so smart, and she’s fun and lighthearted as a person.
-I love intellectuals who are changing the world but don’t take themselves too seriously.”
+Her work helps us focus on the language we use to describe complex social institutions.
+If we talk about ‘trickle-down economics,’ we are constructing the economy as its own force, when in fact people make decisions that create economic effects.
+If we talk about ‘how the economy is being driven,’ we’re making it clear that people can correct these imbalances.
+I love her work because it’s so smart, and she’s fun and lighthearted as a person.”